ahmedshaheenreal/Blog/README.md

 - Modular codebase with clean architecture (MVC)
 - Error handling and input validation
 - Unit testing with high coverage
-- Docker support (optional)
-- GitHub workflows for CI/CD
+- GitHub workflows for CI

 ---